Qatar National Broadband Network: Regulation/License

 ictQATAR issued an Authorization to Qnbn on July 14, 2011 followed by a 25-year license in July 2012 to provide Qatar with fiber optic broadband throughout the country, offering wholesale broadband fiber optic infrastructure services to licensed network service providers and operators.

 Qnbn focuses upon the deployment of a passive dark fiber network infrastructure, providing equal and open access to telecommunication service providers, on a wholesale basis, and owners and operators of private networks, on a retail basis, thereby enabling end users to efficiently leverage high speed fiber in Qatar.

+Merger with Gulf Bridge International

+In 2024, Qatar Investment Authority announced plans to merge the telecommunications businesses of QNBN and Gulf Bridge International (GBI).
+They expected to close the transaction in Q4 2024.